Theodore Roosevelt Sr.: Other philanthropic interests

-Nomination for Collector to the Port of New York, and death
+Nomination for Collector to the Port of New York

 In October 1877, Roosevelt was nominated by President Rutherford Hayes to the position of Collector of Customs at the Port of New York.
 One of Hayes's main reasons for nominating Roosevelt was to embarrass New York Senator Roscoe Conkling, whom Hayes considered corrupt, and who was demanding the renomination of the incumbent Collector, future President Chester A. Arthur.
 Conkling, as a member of the Senate committee tasked with considering the appointment, used endless delaying tactics, and the resulting battle made national headlines and left Roosevelt Sr. feeling humiliated and disillusioned.

+Death

-As the process dragged on, Roosevelt started experiencing severe stomach cramps caused by a gastrointestinal tumor, misdiagnosed as peritonisis.
+As the process of nomination for the Collector of the Port of New York dragged on, Roosevelt started experiencing severe stomach cramps caused by a gastrointestinal tumor, misdiagnosed as peritonisis.
 In December, two days after his appointment was finally rejected in the Senate by a vote of 25 to 31, Roosevelt collapsed.
 Initially he kept the extent of his illness hidden from his elder son, who was away attending Harvard.
 In February, however, 19-year-old Theodore Jr. was informed and immediately took a train from Cambridge to New York, where he missed his father's death by a few hours.
 The senior Roosevelt had been 46.

 A devout Christian who led his children in daily prayers, Roosevelt's funeral was held in Fifth Avenue Presbyterian Church, which was filled to overflowing.
-The voice of his former pastor broke several times in the course of his remarks in the service.
+The voice of his former pastor (William Adams) broke several times in the course of his remarks in the service.

 Theodore Roosevelt Jr. was profoundly affected by the early death of his father and spent months in a deep state of grief.